Syam-Doppasani/Social-Media-Analytics/README.md

 - Docker Support – Deploy anywhere (cloud, local, or server)

  Tech Stack

-Component	Technology
+-Component	Technology
-Backend	FastAPI (Python)
+-Backend	FastAPI (Python)
-Frontend	Streamlit
+-Frontend	Streamlit
-Data Processing	Pandas, NumPy
+-Data Processing	Pandas, NumPy
-Deployment	Docker
+-Deployment	Docker

 NOTE: generate_instagram_data is a coed that used to generate training data in csv formate to train the model